 As they walked through the front door one by one, we each shared a loving embrace.
 They were received with a series of benevolent hugs and kisses.
 The guests of honor had finally arrived.
 I watched my mother and father spring into action with no hesitation.
 Within minutes pots and pans steaming with food decorated our island in the kitchen.
 Drinks were poured and the music amplified.
 Exuberant laughter and conversation filled the house.

 I have a lot of memories about Becky.
 Her arrival is my favorite.
 What I remember most about her in those first few hours is how quietly curious she appeared.
 She was openly concealed in a foreign land.
 Everything within her arm’s reach was strangely familiar.
 As the evening progressed Becky remained within close proximity of her mother’s embrace.
-She smiled softly and listened as the adults around her dominated the conversation.
+She smiled softly and listened as the adults around her dominate the conversation.

 In the living room, my uncles reminisced with stories of home.
 They took turns accounting for old friends they hadn’t seen in years.